barsh/jquery.netWebMethod.js/README.md

 Make JavaScript calls to ASP.NET WebMethods without ScriptManager  (jQueryMobile compatible)

 ## $.netWebMethod(settings);
 settings - A set of key/value pairs that configure the request.
-All settings are option except url.
+All settings are option except methodName.

+### methodName (required)
+A string containing the webmethod name for the request.

-### url (required)
+### url (optional)
-A string n cotaining the URL to which the request is sent.
+Default: the current page (for example: /path/currentpage.aspx) A string containing the URL to which the request is sent.
+Supplying a url allows WebMethods defined in other pages to be executed.

 ###params (optional)